pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 The act concludes by finding a wounded Itou and receiving the remainder of his power, before jumping into a flashback sequence that kicks off Act 2.

-## Intro Script
+## Intro Script Test

 Pain.
 The first thing you feel, before you can even process it, is pain.

 You open your eyes.
-As your vision returns to you, the room wobbles and spins.
+As your sense of vision returns to you, the room wobbles and spins.
 Your head pounds violently and your vision is blurry and unfocused.
 Touch follows, and you feel the cold hardwood floor beneath your fingertips.
 Your body complains about every minuscule movement.

-My head… oh, it hurts…
+*My head… oh, it hurts…*

 You lay back down.

-Where the hell… I can’t… remember…
+*Where the hell… I can’t… remember…*

-Trying to recall things jolts painful signals in your brain, like a needle scratching the inside of your skull.
+Trying to recall things jolts painful signals in your brain, like a sharp needle scratching the inside of your skull.
 After what feels like minutes, your brain gives up the tiniest amount of information.
 “The school”, you think.
 You went back to the school for… something.
 It was late.
 Dark.
 You try to recall what it was, but the needle scratches again.
-You grit your teeth and hold back a tear.
-It really, really hurts.
+You hold back tears through gritted teeth.
+It *really fucking hurts.*

 You hear crackling static in the distance.
 It seems far away at first, but as your senses sharpen, you determine that it’s actually just a few feet from you.
 You take a deep breath and pull yourself up, one painful movement at a time.

 You notice a set of clothes on the ground, only feet away from you.
 The nameplate on the breast pocket reads “Yuuya Itou”.
 The needle scratches yet again, but through the pain your brain returns information– you recognize the name.
 Itou is a classmate.
-A friend.
+A long time friend.
 Confused and lethargic, you don’t react much, until the static crackles again– and this time, you can also make out a voice.

 “Itou… Itou, are you there?”
 The voice waits a few seconds before returning.
 “Itou, they lost your reading.
 Please respond.”